 Dogs: VIPP will accept dogs owned by Vashon/Maury residents, subject to available resources.
-All dogs will be evaluated for temperament by a trained individual, who has been approved by the Board of Directors (BOD), prior to intake into the VIPP system.
+All dogs will be evaluated for temperament by a professionally trained and credentialed individual, who has been approved by the Board of Directors (BOD), prior to intake into the VIPP system.
 VIPP is not obligated to accept a dog that has been evaluated and found to have traits that are unmanageable with VIPP’s current resources.

 If the dog is deemed trainable, VIPP will use resources available in the form of volunteers and training programs to help make the dog adoptable.
 If a dog is found to be dangerous due to aggression after relinquished to VIPP, the dog will be immediately removed from the foster home and professionally kenneled.
-At this time VIPP dog volunteers will have 15 days to assess the situation and make a recommendation to the BOD.
+At this time, VIPP dog volunteers will have 15 days to assess the situation and make a recommendation to the Board of Directors.

 Euthanasia is to be considered only after a reasonable and appropriate pursuit of all other viable options.
 It is never a decision that is made without the utmost consideration for all of the factors, as we know them.
 It is a decision that will be made on a case-by-case basis.